 The clinic regularly treats patients for malaria, respiratory and gastrointestinal ailments and births, which average 130 a year.
 The health clinic staff also engages in HIV, STD, and early pregnancy prevention training with area youth, and community family planning counseling.

-The water source at the clinic, installed at the time of construction, consisted of a roof, rain-catchment system which routed dirty, unfiltered runoff into a closed cistern.
+The water source at the clinic, installed at the time of construction, consisted of a roof, a rain-catchment system which routed dirty, unfiltered runoff into a closed cistern.
 The water quality was very unsanitary as the roof runoff system lacked a filter, resulting in the discharge of organic matter, including small animals, into the (closed cemented) cistern, thus further polluting what water had collected.
 Water was manually pumped to a 2 m3 polyethylene tank situated above a 5 m high metal water tower, and gravity-fed into the clinic.

 The clinic is currently equipped with sinks and faucets in three of the rooms including the maternity room.
 However, for most years since the opening of the clinic there has been no potable water at all (and no water at all during the 5-month dry season).
 In 2015 the pump ceased functioning altogether which was not a great loss as the clinic staff and the neighboring households have long ceased using the rain-catchment water.
 The clinic staff has since relied on water from a borehole well 1 km away.